 Also known as crown reduction, this procedure is carried out to reduce the height, width and general spread of the foliage canopy.
-This is achieved by reducing individual branches/limbs back to secondary points of live growth maintaining the trees shape where possible.
+This is achieved by reducing individual branches/limbs back to secondary points of live growth, maintaining the tree's shape where possible.

 Trees that require canopy reduction contain large and heavy branches that can potentially pose a dangerous threat to buildings and the public.
 The extent of the reduction depends on the age and health of the tree.
-In later life, rot in the canopy and high winds is a potentially dangerous combination.
+In later life, rot in the canopy and high winds are a potentially dangerous combination.

 All of our tree surgeons are fully qualified by the arborist society.
 By carefully selecting problematic branches in the canopy we can reduce the weight of the canopy, decrease the mass which helps the tree resist high winds, remain healthy and increase the light to the houses or gardens below.

 Thames Valley Tree Care Ltd